Northumberland Walks Logo

 Harbottle Lake.

-View north from edge West Wood.
+View north from the edge of West Wood.

-View north from edge West Wood.
+View north from the edge of West Wood.

-View to Alwinton from return track.
+View to Alwinton from the return track.

-View to Alwinton from return track.
+View to Alwinton from the return track.

 River Coquet